hindu-comm/weblogs/manasataramgini/2006/07/2006-07-24_flogging-dead-germans.md

 disappointed to note that most of the Hindu elite that bothers to look into these matters is flogging dead horses, or more precisely dead Germans.
-Earlier they used to flog Mueller, and now even more disappointingly Schopenhauer\!
+Earlier they used to flog Mueller, and now even more disappointingly Schopenhauer!
 In this process the Hindus are being lost in the sthUla, entirely missing the sUkShma.

 These obssessions with the sthUla are making us flagrantly repeat our